FlorianDialer/FloodPack/README.md

 ## Limitations

-- Tested for AOIs smaller than or equal to Sentinel-2 tiles (110 km x 110 km), larger AOIs may not work due to function design, Copernicus Dataspace API or local computational limitations
+- Tested for AOIs smaller than or equal to Sentinel-2 tiles (110 km x 110 km), larger AOIs may not work due to function design and Copernicus Dataspace API integration

 - Copernicus Dataspace two-factor authentication is currently **NOT** supported